Alonski/CoinPanion/README.md

 Rahul gets an email that he has a new CoinPanion!
 He visits his CoinPanion Dashboard and sees his new subscriber Alon.

-# File Structure
-Src - contains the front-end's source code
-Config - configuration and install scripts
-The rest of the folders connect us to the Ethereum universe via Web3 with Truffle through the Status.Im platform

 # Getting up and running instructions
 1. Clone this repo
 2. Run TestRPC local node or similar.